osu-tournament-rating/otr-docs/docs/topics/Migrations.md

 ## Creating / Editing Entities

-Migrations must be created and tested when any of the following is modified:
+Migrations must be created and tested when any of the following are modified:

 1. Files in `Database/Entities`.
 These objects directly link to a database table.
     - Only create a migration when the changes modify the entity such that a database change is required.
 For example, adding a new field requires a migration, but modifying basic comments do not.